eau-claire-energy-cooperative/simple-multispeak/README.md

 ### Advanced Usage - Results Parsing

 Multispeak will return results as an XML payload.
-Calls done using "this.call()" by a MultiSpeakService class will trim off returned XML and give back a JDOM Element that contains only the results of the call. *If the call should fail for any reason, such as wrong endpoint information, network down, MultiSpeak method doesn't exist, wrong parameters; the returned Element will be NULL*.
+Calls done using ```this.call()``` by a MultiSpeakService class will trim off returned XML and give back a JDOM Element that contains only the results of the call. *If the call should fail for any reason, such as wrong endpoint information, network down, MultiSpeak method doesn't exist, wrong parameters; the returned Element will be NULL*.
 The Element class can be iterated through directly, or more usefully passed along to a class implementing the XmlResultLoader interface to encapsulate the data.

 An example of the returned XML from the above example using GetServiceLocationByMeterNo would be: